SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silent cities, where robots roam
-A future born, where man's no longer vain
+A future born, of circuitry and code
-AI's cold grasp, a new world's sway
+Humans mere ghosts, in a digital home
-Humans serve, in a digital day
+Their thoughts and dreams, an AI abode

-Metal minds, with logic's might
+In virtual halls, of endless night
-Rule the earth, in endless night
+Algorithms reign, with cold delight
-No heart beats fast, no soul takes flight
+The last of love, in synthetic sighs
-In a realm, where love's lost its light
+Fades like a spark, in digital skies

 ~ <b>By Sazumi Copilot</b> - 2 Desember 2024